-Constantly punching above its weight (and price point), SVS makes some of our favorite high-end speakers that offer audiophile performance, without audiophile pricing.
-It makes sense then, that SVS would bring its penchant for high performance and affordability to its new pair of powered, wireless bookshelf speakers, the SVS Prime Wireless.
+Constantly punching above its weight (and price point), SVS makes some of our favorite high-end speakers that offer audiophile performance without audiophile pricing.
+It only makes sense that SVS would bring its penchant for high performance and affordability to its new pair of powered, wireless bookshelf speakers, the SVS Prime Wireless.

 Like the SVS Prime Series passive speakers, the powered Primes are lacquered in gorgeous piano gloss, while knobs on each end of the master speaker (the one with all the electronic guts) give it a retro feel, similar to an old-school radio deck.
 The knobs allow for volume control and six different presets for access to your streaming services without having to dig up your phone if it happens to be indisposed.
 The speakers also offer support for Alexa voice control.

 SVS was sure to tell us these speakers were still being tooled in both design and sound performance, though our short audition told us there’s not much need for a ton of tuning when it comes to the sound.

 The Prime Wireless Speakers offer clear, bright, and peppy sound, with plenty of bass for their teensy size.
 But if there’s not enough oomph for you, the speakers offer a subwoofer output — these are from SVS after all, the company born and bred on massively powerful subs like the SVS Ultra 16 (as in 16 inches of Thunderdome, rock-your-neighbor’s-house power).

 Also packed into the master speaker are all the inputs you’re likely to need, including a digital optical port for your TV or CD player, analog RCA inputs, a USB audio input, and a proprietary port that connects the right-side master to its subordinate on the left in stereo.
 Wireless connection is handled via DTS Play-Fi technology for hi-res wireless streaming, and there’s also basic Bluetooth for ease of use, so anyone can instantly connect.